Wear My Kiss

 "Wear My Kiss" is a song by British girl group Sugababes, released as the third and final single from their seventh studio album, Sweet 7 (2010).
-It also serves as the final official single from the band before they disbanded in 2011.
+It was the final single from the band before they disbanded in 2011.
 It was written by Fernando Garibay, Bruno Mars, Philip Lawrence, and The Jackie Boyz, and produced by Garibay.
 The song's development began while the Sugababes travelled to the United States during April 2009, in which they collaborated with various high-profile producers.
 The song was re-recorded to feature the vocals of Jade Ewen following the departure of Keisha Buchanan in September 2009.
-"Wear My Kiss" is an uptempo pop song that references the items which compose a man's outfit.
+"Wear My Kiss" is an uptempo dance-pop song that references the items which compose a man's outfit.

 Many critics praised the song as radio-friendly and catchy, although some regarded it as uninspiring and average.
 The single reached the top ten on the charts in the UK, Ireland and Scotland, and also charted in the Czech Republic and Slovakia.
 Its music video was directed by Martin Weisz in December 2009.
 The green screen effect was used to produce the video's scenes, which include clones of the group's members.
 Critics commended the video for its futuristic concept.
 The Sugababes performed "Wear My Kiss" at the Fight Cervical Cancer in Style fundraising event, on Eurovision: Your Country Needs You, and at Chester Rocks in 2011.